 The Jaybird Vista (link to check the price on Amazon) is a set of true wireless earbuds with an IPx7 rating.
 They’re sweatproof and nearly waterproof, making them an excellent choice for running, jogging and hiking outdoors.

 The Aftershokz Xtrainerz (link to check the price at B&H Photo/Video) are bone conduction headphones with an IP68 rating.
-They’re practically waterproof and, due to their transducer principle, make a great pair of headphones for swimming.
+They’re practically waterproof and make a great pair of headphones for swimming due to their transducer principle.

 AfterShokz’ Xtrainerz is a bone conduction headphone.
-Bone conduction headphones work by vibrating our bones rather than our eardrums to elicit a response from our inner ear that is interpreted as sound by our brains.
+Bone conduction headphones work by vibrating our bones rather than our eardrums to elicit a response from our inner ear that our brains interpret as sound.

 So these headphones/earphones don’t actually go over our ears.
 Rather, they press against our cheekbones.
 This allows our ears to listen to our external environment while we’re also hearing the audio we send to the Aeropex.